arohim/scum-economy-setting-generator/README.md

 A Google Sheets script that will take a sheet in a specific format and return an EconomyOverride.json file

+## Tutorial
+You can learn everything and see the demo on https://www.youtube.com/watch?v=GoGmbQtdWis

 ## Google Sheet
 https://bit.ly/3wawzSA contains the format and all items for setting your economy system on your Scum server